benbraou/flex-layout-wiki/fxFlex-API.md

 ... assuming the values of *shrink* and *grow* have not been overridden from the default `1`.

+> Another usage (with distinct grow and shrink values) such as `<div fxFlex fxShrink="0" fxGrow="2"></div>` would result in an inline styling of `flex : 2 0 0.000000001px`.

-Developers should consider the notation
+This means that developers should consider the notation

 ```html
 <div fxFlex><div>